Salt Mines & Moray

 After our visit, we have one final stretch of mountain biking singletrack before ending down at the Urubamba river, the same river that goes through the base of Machu Picchu before eventually making its way out to the Amazon jungle and Atlantic Ocean.
 You will have time for a cold beverage while we load the mountain bikes on the vehicle and head back to Ollantaytambo, or we can also help you go straight back to Cusco.
 This ride makes an ideal half day excursion before taking the train to Machu Picchu from Ollantaytambo; also many of our guests do this trip on their way back to Cusco.

 This tour requires basic off-road experience at a minimum, and includes all vehicle transportation, FREE rental of full suspension mountain bike with hydraulic disc brakes, helmet, gloves, and professional guide.
 Entrance to official sites not included.
-The cost of the trip is $74 per person with a minimum of three people.
+The cost of the trip is $84 per person with a minimum of three people.
 We can do a private trip for only two people but there is a $5 per person private trip charge due to the high cost of transportation in the Sacred Valley.
 Sorry but we do not accept credit cards, we accept either dollars or Peruvian soles.
+Salt Mine entrance fee is only $3, however Moray is now charging a fee of $25 to enter or it is included FREE if you have either the full or partial Boleto Turisto

 This map is for our guests who also arrive by taxi, hiking etc. For bike tour guests do not pay attention to the “optional” route markings, we will bike the whole route.
 It is just to explain to others how they can hike only part of the route if they go in taxi.